mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 | Learning rate  | 0.0001        |
 | Weight decay   | 0.01          |

 We find that a batch size of 64 represents a good balance between computational efficiency and model performance.
-It is large enough to enable efficient GPU utilization, while small enough to provide a regularization effect through noise in gradient estimation.
+It is large enough to enable efficient \ac{GPU} utilization, while small enough to provide a regularization effect through noise in gradient estimation.

 Cross entropy loss is the natural choice for classification tasks, as it tends to provide superior performance for classification tasks compared to mean squared error loss [@Golik2013].